elliemarfleet/elliemarfleet.github.io/Projects.md

 ## ABM project

-This [link](https://github.com/elliemarfleet/PFSS-Python) provides access to my GitHub repositary of which you can access the code needed to run the ABM in the programming language of Python.
+This [link](https://github.com/elliemarfleet/PFSS-Python) provides access to my GitHub repository of which you can access the code needed to run the ABM in the programming language of Python.

 The model algorithm follows:
 - Reads data into an environment